Why is NASPA creating issue guides for deliberative dialogue?

 What issues will NASPA create issue guides about?

-NASPA has created issue guides on Free Speech and Fraternity and Sorority Life, and is in the process of creating a third guide on the Institution's Role in Addressing Racial Inequity.
+NASPA has created issue guides on Free Speech, Fraternity and Sorority Life, the Role of the Institution in Addressing Racial Inequity.

 How long does it take to create an issue guide?